-Otherwise, if errors occur when processing the HTTP POST request, the NF service consumer shall send an HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in subclause 5.7.
+Otherwise, if errors occur when processing the HTTP POST request, the NF service consumer shall send an HTTP error response as specified in subclause 5.7.
+If the feature "ES3XX" is supported, and the PCF determines the received HTTP POT request needs to be redirected, the PFDF shall send an HTTP redirect response as specified in subclause 5.8.